-The four piece LEDs provide an average luminosity of about 3600LM per piece.
+The four-piece LEDs provide an average luminosity of about 3600LM per piece.

 There are low and high beam modes supported which helps you dim the lights if need be.

-The headlight is made from durable aluminum housing which helps it retain its toughness while being relatively lightweight.
+The headlight is made from a durable aluminum housing which helps it retain its toughness while being relatively lightweight.

 It has an IP67 rating which means dust and water will stay out of the headlight most of the time.

-And in the event that something does happen, the manufacturer’s one year warranty helps cover most damages.
+And in the event that something does happen, the manufacturer’s one-year warranty helps cover most damages.

 - High beam, Low beam, and Soft lighting modes

 - 4 Pc LEDs with 3600LM average luminosity

 - Soft lighting mode to reduce fatigue.